Best Wireless Guitar System for Complete Freedom

 Sennheiser is best known for its high-quality microphones.
 But, they also excel in other professional audio gear, including wireless guitar systems.

-The EW 100 G4-Ci1 in particular is tailored for guitar and bass.
+The EW 100 G4-Ci1 is tailored for guitar and bass.
 It’s a bundle that includes a bodypack transmitter and a rackmountable receiver.

 This wireless guitar system lets you choose from 1,680 tunable UHF frequencies over a 42 MHz bandwidth.
 This allows you to select the frequency with no interference.